-A mantra is one of the most common objects used for meditation – and one of the most powerful ones too.
-The practice of mantra meditation is found in many of the world’s contemplative traditions, and also in the practice of meditation in a secular context.
+Mantras are one of the most common objects used for meditation—and one of the most powerful ones too.
+The practice of mantra meditation is found in many of the world’s wisdom traditions, and also in the practice of meditation in a secular context.

 In this article, I’ll explore the different meditation techniques that employ mantra, how to choose a mantra, why mantras are powerful, and what are the different levels and subtleties of this practice.
 Personally, together with trataka, mantra meditation is my favourite practice, so I’m delighted to write about it.

 The subject of mantra and related practices is a vast and complex study within Hinduism, Yoga, and Buddhism.
 Here I’ve strived to give you a very broad overview of mantra meditation, with the pragmatic and non-sectarian approach that is characteristic of this blog.
 Whether you are agnostic or spiritually minded, this article will give you important practical tips for your practice.